dotnet/maintenance-packages/src/System.Net.WebSockets.WebSocketProtocol/src/PACKAGE.md

 ### Remarks

-The API is considered *osolete* and is not recommented for use.
+The API is considered *obsolete* and is not recommented for use.

 On **.NET Framework** or **.NET Standard 2.0**: